 Plasma cells

 Plasma cells are relatively large, ovoid antibody-producing cells.
 These cells are derived from activated B lymphocytes.
-Plasma cells are prevalent in loose connective tissue, particularly in areas where antigens enter the body, such as the gastrointestinal and respiratory tracts.
+Plasma cells are prevalent in loose connective tissue, and are found particularly in areas where antigens enter the body.
+This includes areas such as the gastrointestinal and respiratory tracts.
 They are also a natural component of salivary glands, lymph nodes, and hematopoietic tissue.

 Plasma cells have specific characteristics that make them identifiable: